Postdiction: Skepticism

 The prediction makes a claim for something that happens with enough frequency that a high hit rate is virtually assured.
 For example, predicting terrorism on any day of the year, or particularly around national holidays, anniversaries (or similar events), or religious festivals.
+Another example would be predicting in the next week the deaths of a bishop and/or an actor, both of which occur most weeks.